 A warm bath, meditation and bedtime routines such as brushing your teeth, washing your face and reading a book can all trigger the body’s preparation to enter its sleep cycle.

-A late-night snack can sometimes be the answer to insomnia, as well.
+A late-night snack can sometimes be the answer to sleeplessness as well.
 Carbohydrates trigger the release of insulin, which helps the sleep-inducing amino acids enter the brain to bring sleep on.

 Sufficient protein, which provides the amino acids necessary to induce sleep, is important nutrient component of good sleep, as are magnesium, selenium and vitamin D.